Mt-Lampert/htmx_on_fiber/JOURNAL.md

 ## 2024-02-19 18:12

+- [x] implement `GET /contacts/:id`

+Not too hard; could make use of the stuff I built before; but Go requires me to be so goddamn explicit!

+## 2024-02-19 18:12

 - [x] implement `POST /contacts/new`, Flash part

 The hardest thing was getting my head around the concept (see my Obisidian